mgiulio/smooth-scrolling/article.md

 # Smooth Scrolling in Plain JavaScript and CSS

-Smooth scrolling is an user interface pattern that progresssively enhances the default in-page navigation user experience by smoothly scrolling the scroll box(the viewport or a scrollable element) from the location of the activated link to the location of the destination element indicated in hash fragment of the link url.
+Smooth scrolling is an user interface pattern that progressively enhances the default in-page navigation user experience by smoothly scrolling the scroll box(the viewport or a scrollable element) from the location of the activated link to the location of the destination element indicated in hash fragment of the link url.

 This is nothing new, being a pattern  known from many years now,  check for instance this [SitePoint article](http://www.sitepoint.com/scroll-smoothly-javascript/) that dates back to 2003!
 As an aside, this article has an historical value as it shows how client side JavaScript programming, and the DOM in particular, has changed and evolved in these years, allowing the development of vanilla JavaScript solutions less cumbersome.

 Many implementations of this patterns are possible with the jQuery ecosystem, either using this library standalone or by using some plugins, but in this article we are interested to pure JavaScript solution.
 In particular we are going to explore the [Jump.js](http://callmecavs.com/jump.js/) library.

-After a presentation of the utility, with an overview of its features and characteristics, we wil apply some changes to the original code to adapt it to our needs.
+After a presentation of the utility, with an overview of its features and characteristics, we will apply some changes to the original code to adapt it to our needs.
 In doing this we will refresh some JavaScript core language skills as functions and closures.
-After this, we will write an HTML page to test the smooth scolling behavior that we will implement with an additional script.
+After this, we will write an HTML page to test the smooth scrolling behavior that we will implement with an additional script.
 Support, when available, for native smooth scrolling with CSS will then added and finally we conclude with some observations on the browser history.

 ## Jump.js